-The second set of steps for the Board of Aldermen to consider is moving forward with implementing sidewalk and greenway projects.
 The Board may wish to consider one of the following three options:

 - 1. The first option is to move forward with the sidewalk priority list that was reviewed by the Board of Aldermen in August and September (Attachment F).
 The following criteria were used for this list: - Speed limit - Quality of existing pedestrian facilities - Proximity to schools - Proximity to other pedestrian generators (including parks and retail centers) - Street classification (arterial, collector, local)